garenthoms/fx/_chapters/005-Trading Strategy/001-types-of-traders.md

 These are traders who use events to make decisions to trade with a short-term or long-term.

-- 1: Short Term Events like if a country increase/decrease interest rates that will usually move a currency pair anywhere from 3 days to several weeks depending on how big the rate change was.
+- 1: Short Term Events like if a country increases/decreases interest rates that will usually move a currency pair anywhere from 3 days to several weeks depending on how big the rate change was.

 - 2: Lond Term Events like govt policy that will move a currency pair for months or even years.

-What im going to teach is to use both technical analysis and fundamental.

-We will use a very simple indicator to determine the long term fundamental trend.

-That way we dont need to know the information that is actually driving this long-term trend.
+What I'm going to teach is to use both technical analysis and fundamentals.
+We will use a very simple indicator to determine the long-term fundamental trend.
+That way we don't need to know the information that is actually driving this long-term trend.
 We will spot it with technical analysis and adjust our trading accordingly.

-And let the other 99% of traders that dont understand forex pay us.. lol

-Knowledgeable is a key thing to my trading system.

-Because i know the short and long term fundamental on any currency pair.
+And let the other 99% of traders that don't understand forex pay us.. lol Knowledgeable is a key thing to my trading system.
+Because I know the short and long-term fundamentals of any currency pair.